MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/playfabgsdk_guide.md

 Your project will be named something completely different, and any occurrences of the name “Huli” should be replaced to reflect your own project name.

-This document should be used as a starting point for the bare minimum integration requirements needed to get the PlayFab GSDK integrated into your

-Unreal Engine 4 project and to deploy a successful UE4 dedicated server to the Thunderhead 2.0 servers hosted by PlayFab.
+This document should be used as a starting point for the bare minimum integration requirements needed to get the PlayFab GSDK integrated into your Unreal Engine 4 project and to deploy a successful UE4 dedicated server to the Multiplayer Server 2.0 servers hosted by PlayFab.
 This document assumes you can compile a standalone dedicated server build with UE4 and you have the correct [Project]Server.Target.cs files in your solution.

 ## Products and versions used